rahul0776/Job-Market-Trends/Readme.md

 ## Additional requirements for phase 2
 ### Questions

 Q)How effective are online learning platforms in improving job market readiness compared to traditional university degrees ?
-File:50602510_algo.ipynb, From cell 20
 <br>

 Q) Given an individual's educational major and other demographic factors, it is possible to predict their expected salary range or employment status?
-File:50591634_phase2.ipynb, From cell 7
 <br>

 Q) What is the relationship between the size of a company's data science team and the normalized salary of data science-related roles?
-File:50594507_phase2.ipynb, From Cell 2
  <br>

 Q)Can we accurately predict an individual's job level within an organization based on demographic and professional characteristics such as age, experience level, and education?
-File:50604152AlgosPhase2.ipynb.
-From Cell 19
 <br>

 ## Build Steps